Frequently Asked Questions (FAQs)

 Here is an except and a link from Healthline on Sulphates.

 The highest risk of using products with SLS and SLES is irritation to your eyes, skin, mouth, and lungs.
-For people with sensitive skin, sulfates may also clog pores and cause acne. ...
-As with many cleaning products, whether SLS-free or not, prolonged exposure and skin contact to high concentrations can cause irritation. [”Link to Healthline article: https://www.healthline.com/health/beauty-skin-care/sulfates]
+For people with sensitive skin, sulfates may also clog pores and cause acne.
+As with many cleaning products, whether SLS-free or not, prolonged exposure and skin contact to high concentrations can cause irritation.

-Key Take Away: We would rather not irritate your skin, then pad our bottom line.
+Key Take Away: We would rather not irritate your skin, to pad our bottom line.
 In fact we do our very best to keep our product prices as close to those sulfate product prices as possible.